My name is Asaf Karagila. This is my homepage.

-On the internet you can find me on MathOverflow.net and Math.StackExchange.com, and I've used Twitter (and may continue doing so intermittently).
+On the internet you can find me on MathOverflow.net and Math.StackExchange.com, and I'm on Twitter.
 You probably cannot find me elsewhere nowadays (with the exception of scraper websites), and if you happen to see me on a social network website, that is definitely not me, and please let me know.
 (You'd think that I wouldn't have to say that, but that sort of thing happened before.)

 To reach me you can send me an email to the following address:

 My orcid id is 0000-0003-1289-0904 and I also have an arXiv homepage, you can also find my theses, papers and some notes on the papers page.